burkeholland/social-assistant/README.md

 # Advocacy AI Assistant

+**This is not the Advocacy AI Tools repo.
+It is just an experiment.** Go to https://github.com/burkeholland/advocacy-ai-tools for the app deployed at aka.ms/advocacy-ai-tools.

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup